meringue7/Writeups/HTB/Forest/Forest.md

 # Intro

-Forest was my first AD machine after completed the CPTS path of HTB.
+Forest was my first AD machine after completing the CPTS path of HTB.
-It's a well known machine for getting started with Active Directory environments.
+It's a well-known machine for getting started with Active Directory environments.
 It is an easy-rated machine.
-The pentest is performed in a black box context as we have no credentials, only the machine's IP address.
+The pentest was performed in a black box context as I had no credentials, only the machine's IP address.
-I started by a ASREP-Roasting and found that `svc_alfresco` do not requirer Kerberos pre-auth and succesfuly cracked offline his TGT.
+I started with an **ASREP-Roasting** and discovered that the `svc_alfresco` user did not require Kerberos pre-authentication.
+I was able to successfully crack its TGT offline.
-After that I used his account to harvest all the domain ACLs and discovered that `svc_alfresco` is a part of the `Account Operators` which has the `GenericAll` over the `Exchange Windows Permissions`.
-This group has the `DCSync` ACL over the domain.
-So I performed a DCSync attack to recover the `Administrator` NT hash and fully compromised the domain
+Using this account, I enumerated the domain's ACLs and found that svc_alfresco, through several groups, was a member of the `Account Operators` group.
+This group held `GenericAll` privileges over the `Exchange Windows Permissions` group and had permission to add users in the domain.
+Since the Exchange Windows Permissions group has DCSync rights, I leveraged my Account Operators privileges to create a new user and add it to that group.
+This allowed me to perform a DCSync attack with the new user's credentials, retrieve the Administrator's NTLM hash, and fully compromise the domain.

 # Walkthough

 ## Enumeration

-I began to enumerate services on the host with the `nmap` tool.
+I start by enumerating services on the host with the **nmap** tool.

 ```bash
  # nmap -sV -sC -p- -T5 10.129.62.73